astral-sh/ruff/README.md

 Unlike Pylint, Ruff is capable of automatically fixing its own lint violations.

 Pylint parity is being tracked in [#970](https://github.com/charliermarsh/ruff/issues/970).

+### How does Ruff compare to Mypy, or Pyright, or Pyre?

+Ruff is a linter, not a type checker.
+It can detect some of the same problems that a type checker can, but a type checker will catch certain errors that Ruff would miss.
+The opposite is also true:
+Ruff will catch certain errors that a type checker would typically ignore.

+For example, unlike a type checker, Ruff will notify you if an import is unused, by looking for references to that import in the source code; on the other hand, a type checker could flag that you passed an integer argument to a function that expects a string, which Ruff would miss.
+The tools are complementary.

+It's recommended that you use Ruff in conjunction with a type checker, like Mypy, Pyright, or Pyre, with Ruff providing faster feedback on lint violations and the type checker providing more detailed feedback on type errors.

 ### Which tools does Ruff replace?